salehos/node.js-log/README.md

 # node.js-log

+to import this log module to your module use "npm install nodejs-log-ganjineh"

 there is one class in log.js file that has named Log. it has a constructor with 3 variable, "clientId", "brokers" and "brokers". we want this variables for kafka producer.